 Joe Biden (1942-), a man who spent nearly a half-century in public service as a senator and vice president, and who endured profound family loss, became the 46th president of the United States on January 20, 2021.

 Biden’s presidency followed a highly contentious election carried out during a pandemic, a national reckoning over racial injustice and a deepening of political divisiveness in the country.
 Even in the midst of the COVID-19 pandemic, Biden won over 81 million popular votes—the most in U.S. presidential election history—while his opponent, President Donald Trump, won more than 74 million.
 Just over a week before Biden’s inauguration, a mob of extremists stormed the U.S. Capitol in the name of Trump, who had made baseless claims that he had won the 2020 election.
-Five people, including one police officer, died following the insurrection and the House of Representatives voted to impeach Trump for a second time.
+The House of Representatives voted to impeach Trump for a second time.

 Prior to his run for the nation's highest office.
 Biden served 36 years as a U.S. senator from Delaware and went on to serve as vice president of the United States with President Barack Obama.
 As a two-term vice president, Biden focused largely on economic and foreign policy issues.